fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/README.md

 6. Previous result is projected using the "summed "option ans further processed using a median filter (user-entered radius).
 The resulting image is saved under output_folder/Proj/Lif_filename_without_extension/FRAP_XX.zip.

 #### Step 2: Orient Roots
-This second tool performs the following steps:
+This second tool allows the user to check and correct root tip's orientation as follows:

 1. As the user presses the Step 2 button, a GUI pops-up asking only one parameters: where the params.txt file is.
 This parameter can be fed either by dragging and dropping the folder to the blank space or by using the "browse" button.
 NB: in case Step 2 is pressed after Step 1 has been pressed, the field is already filled with the proper link.